Get in Touch

 • Configuring hostname resolution

-• Configuring network interface names
+• Identifying network interface names

-• Defining the network address range for the LAN
+• Defining LAN network address ranges

 Modern Desktop Network Configuration